heungheung/weblogic-operator-tutorialx/tutorials/setup.kubectl.md

 	$ mkdir -p $HOME/.kube
 	$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaaezwenlfgm4gkmzxha2tamtcgjqwmoldmu3tcnlfgc2tcyzzmrqw --file $HOME/.kube/config --region eu-frankfurt-1

-Note!
-For `kubectl` try to use by defult `$HOME/.kube/config` configuration file.
+**Note**: For `kubectl` try to use by defult `$HOME/.kube/config` configuration file.
 If you save it to a different location and use different filename, don't forget to set the `KUBECONFIG`  variable to the configuration file.
 E.g.:

 	export KUBECONFIG=another_folder_path/kubernetes_config_file_name